meltano/meltano/docs/src/docs/installation.md

 python --version
 ```

+If you've installed Python 3, but are not getting the result you expect, you may have installed Python 3 alongside an existing Python 2 installation.
+In this case, please use `python3` and `pip3` wherever this guide refers to the `python` and `pip` commands.

 ### pip

 `pip` is a package installer that comes automatically with Python 3+.
 This is also what we will be using to install Meltano.
 Here are some commands related to `pip` that may be of interest: